ami-GS/dcc/README.md

 ### Notice
 This is for my understandings of interpreter-compiler.

 Currently the usage is limited.

+## Supported types
+Types below are supported.

+pointer * is not supported stil.

+- Int

+- Char (string)

 ## Passed statements
 statements below were properly translated to assembler with simple processing.